PeterBrooksbank/peterbrooksbank.com/input/posts/creating-blog-wyam.md

 ## Putting it together

 Having constantly spent a lot of time on scrapped blogs, I found that within a couple of hours of sticking to the MVP strategy I had my blog choices made and had deployed it.
 Sure it's still using one of the out of the box themes but it's clean and readable which is good enough for an MVP.
-I can tweak the design going forward to suit my tastes and in the meantime I'll still have a blog on the internet instead of languishing forever in a repo.
+I can tweak the design going forward to suit my tastes and in the meantime, I'll still have a blog on the internet instead of languishing forever in a repo.
 Focusing on blogging for myself as an archive also removed the pressure of finding something novel and insightful to write about.
-Hopefully this brief overview of the choices I made provides something useful to someone else who stumbles across it.
+Hopefully, this brief overview of the choices I made provides something useful to someone else who stumbles across it.